ouya/docs/unity.md

 # Set Safe Area #

 Part of the content submission guideline rules is that all important information needs to be in the safe zone.
-The safe area can be adjusted by passing an amount when calling `OuyaSDK.setSafeArea(amount)`.
+The safe area can be adjusted by passing an amount when calling `RazerSDK.setSafeArea(amount)`.

 C#
 ```
 float amount;
 amount = 0f; //full border pdding
 amount = 1f; //no border padding
-OuyaSDK.setSafeArea(amount);
+RazerSDK.setSafeArea(amount);
 ```

 JavaScript